jsalt-coml/babytrain_multilabel/README.md

 You might want to change some of these parameters to see if performances improve.

+# Running the scripts (locally, or once you asked for an interactive session)
 ## Training

 The following command will train the network using the training set of BabyTrain database for 1000 epochs: